 The ICRC's interventions' objective is to ensure that communities affected by armed conflict, other situations of violence and natural disasters in Myanmar are able to meet both their urgent needs and to work towards resilient, long-term recovery.
-Based on available data on the current humanitarian situation the focus on the proposed activities would likely in favour of internally displaced people

-(IDPs), returnees and residents in Chin, Kachin, Rakhine, Shan, Kayah, and Kayin States; and in Sagaing, Mandalay, and Magway Regions.
+Based on available data on the current humanitarian situation the focus on the proposed activities would likely in favour conflict affected populations in Chin, Kachin, Rakhine, Shan, Kayah, and Kayin States; and in Sagaing, Mandalay, and Magway Regions.
 Specific areas of intervention will be chosen based on the following criteria: